xXAI-botXx/lunar_solar_converter/README.md

 OR

+Click following link, it will open the project on replit -> https://replit.com/@xXAIbotXx/lunarsolarconverter?v=1 <br>
-Open and run it easily on replit -> https://replit.com/@xXAIbotXx/lunarsolarconverter
+Now fork my project and just run it online on replit.